Farce of the Penguins

-Farce of the Penguins is a 2007 American nature mockumentary film written and directed by Full House star Bob Saget.
+Farce of the Penguins is a 2007 American mockumentary written and directed by Full House star Bob Saget.
 It is a parody of the French feature-length nature documentary March of the Penguins directed and co-written by Luc Jacquet.
 The film features Samuel L. Jackson as narrator, with the two main characters voiced by Saget and Lewis Black.
 Five of Saget's former Full House co-stars also lent their voices to the film.
+Farce of the Penguins was released by THINKFilm on January 30, 2007.
+The film received negative reviews from critics and grossed $6,832 against a $5 million budget.

 Additional voices were also provided by Tracy Morgan, Christina Applegate, James Belushi, Whoopi Goldberg, Dane Cook, Abe Vigoda, Mo'Nique, David Koechner, Jamie Kennedy, Harvey Fierstein, Alyson Hannigan, and others.

 Synopsis

 Samuel L. Jackson narrates the story about a group of male penguins that make a seventy-mile trek to go to their breeding grounds, where females are waiting to have sex with them.

-These penguins include Carl (Bob Saget) and Jimmy (Lewis Black), two friends who talk about relationships and other things as they meet new characters including Marcus (Tracy Morgan), a penguin who likes to kid around and brag about his huge penis (an illogical point, since penguins do not have penises, and instead have cloacas), and Steve the snowy owl (Jonathan Katz), who gives Carl advice on his life in a Freudian kind of way while billing him for the two quick sessions.
+These penguins include Carl (Bob Saget) and Jimmy (Lewis Black), two friends who talk about relationships and other things as they meet new characters including Marcus (Tracy Morgan), a penguin who likes to kid around and brag about his huge penis, and Steve the snowy owl (Jonathan Katz), who gives Carl advice on his life in a Freudian kind of way while billing him for the two quick sessions.
 Meanwhile, Melissa (Christina Applegate) and Vicky (Mo'Nique) argue about men and other women who bother them as they wait for their mates to arrive at the breeding grounds.